B0neShAd0w/Hacktoria/The Killer Clown.md

 * from Northwest Berkeley
 * after she didn’t return from her evening jog

-We can be fairly confident that she was abducted around the Northwest Berkeley area, as a jogger would stay fairly close to home. so we will begin our search locally.
+We can be fairly confident that Melany was abducted around the Northwest Berkeley area, as a jogger would stay fairly close to home. so we will begin our search locally.

 A quick search (exiftool) of the image itself for clues does not bear fruit, umm.

-Can we learn anything from a reverse image search on the photo or parts of the photo that can give us some breadcrumbs?.
+Can we learn anything from a reverse image search on the photo or parts of the image that can give us some breadcrumbs?.
-Unfortunately Google, Bing & TinEye reverse image searches didn't provide any helpful clues.
+Unfortunately Google, Bing & TinEye etc. reverse image searches didn't provide any helpful clues.

 Looks like we will just need to hunt around Google Earth for clues and hopefully get lucky!

-Lets start by exploring the **Northwest Berkeley area**, 5 parks jump out as a "starter for ten"
+Lets start by exploring the Northwest Berkeley area, 5 parks jump out as a "starter for ten"
 * Ocean View Park
 * Cedar Rose Park
 * Virginia-Mcgee Totland